 The net asset value or discounted cash flow helps determine the value of oil and gas producers.
 Most NAV is the present value of after-tax cash flows.
 To make the NAV calculation more reflective of actual value, it accounts for proven and probable reserves.

 Trading multiples help investors compare the valuation of a company with their peers.
 Common multiples used are:

-Shows the margin created from a barrel of oil after subtracting standard costs.
-It indicates the profitability of the asset without taking into account taxes and interest.
+Field Netback: shows the margin created from a barrel of oil after subtracting standard costs and indicates the profitability of the asset without taking into account taxes and interest

-Indicates the level of profitability of an oil or gas asset.
+Recycle Ratio: indicates the level of profitability of an oil or gas asset

-Calculates how much an investor is paying for the underlying net present value of the company.
+Price/NAV (P/NAV): calculates how much an investor is paying for the underlying net present value of the company

 Valuation Method for Oilfield Services